skpabba/SparkDemo/README.md

-Simple Spark Word Count Java client
+Simple Spark Java clients (Word Count, Parquet Writer, etc)

 Objective of the project is just to demonstrate end to end application which includes
 * Sample Java code